razzat008/dotfiles/README.md

-# dotfiles
+# DOTFILES
-A collection of dotfiles for softwares I use
+A collection of dotfiles for softwares I use.
+Hope you find it useful